 Cooper Carry and the Johnson Studio combined forces and today we find ourselves combining our talents on the majority of our projects.
 Where we don’t work together, we still encourage our clients to consider other F&B specialty firms because of the benefits that they offer from their unique understanding of restaurants.
 Specialists understand restaurant planning and operational design, F&B personnel efficiencies, they often know the chef’s work requirements, how to export F&B into the public areas and how to apply the general principle that every seat in the hotel has the potential to be a revenue-generating seat.”

 Every location has a unique story to tell.

 “We have a responsibility to contribute and to elevate the neighborhoods and communities in which we work.
-We search for the essence of place and how we can tell a story that is fresh and unique.
+We search for the essence of place and how we can tell a story through our convention center hotel design that is fresh and unique.
 Should this essence be expressed contextually in the architecture or should the building symbolize something entirely different, perhaps a vision that represents the future?
 These buildings are usually complex and incorporate some levels of public financing, so they generate public discourse.
 The architect often becomes the public face of these projects, representing the project to the community.
 Further, we believe that we have a responsibility to provide opportunities for the local community with our projects as well as the out of town guest.
 We find that if we approach each design with this attitude, the community adopts the hotel as their own.
 When we create experiences that can interact the out of town guest directly with the local community, the hotel generates an authenticity that grows from the place.”